Constructive Approach to Matchmaking

 If things don't change, this game will inevitably continue to lose loyal players, support and lifespan.

 Please.
 Fix.
 Your.
 Game.

-Conrad_Max last edited by
+Conrad_Max last edited by Conrad_Max

 Matchmaking works.
-The problem is that most players do not know how to work together in order to have more conservative wins.
+The problem is that most players do not know how to work together in order to have more consecutive wins.
 Most players do not know how to communicate to form more cohesive teams.
 When we find that, we can have more wins and more satisfying games.

 The issue here is that most new players just don't get it and some veterans don't give a damn about truly making it work.

 When we have good communication, even a low level team can have more consistant wins than losses.